MiguelMJ/Candle/doc/md/lights_shadows.md

 The two main objects related to shadow casting in Candle are light sources and edges.

-For the lights, there is an abstract class called candle::LightSource, implemented by candle::RadialLight and candle::DirectedLight.
+For the lights, there is an abstract class called candle::LightSource, implemented by candle::PointLight and candle::DirectedLight.
 They inherit from sf::Drawable and sf::Transformable, so they can be used as common SFML entities.

 For the edges, there is a structure called [**candle::Edge**](LightSource_8hpp.html#a232f746b6098d9a876d23e84a67dc0a2), that can represent a segment by the coordinates of its ends.
 However, the raycasting function requires that the shadow casting edges are stored in a `std::vector`, so Candle provides a convenient alias for `std::vector<candle::Edge>` called [**candle::EdgeVector**](LightSource_8hpp.html#a384b0e96a22f34b27f84a55713279e89).
 This is what you should be using to manage your edges.